 1. Review Process.
-The Faculty Promotion Review Committee shall consist of all tenured faculty at the rank, or higher rank, than the faculty rank to which a promotion is being considered.
-In cases where a committee consists of fewer than three faculty members, the Department Chair shall work with the dean to establish an appropriate committee.
-Each fall semester, the Department Chair shall convene the Faculty Promotion Review Committee as needed.
-The Department Chair will chair the committee(s) unless ineligible due to the rank requirement for committee(s) membership.
-In such a case, a Chair shall be elected for a one-year term by a simple majority vote.
-The committee Chair(s) shall establish the date(s) for the promotion consideration meeting(s).
+The Promotion Recommendation Committee(s) shall consist of all tenured faculty at the rank, or higher rank, than the faculty rank to which a promotion is being considered.
+In cases where a committee consists of fewer than three faculty members, the department chair shall work with the dean to establish an appropriate committee.
+Each fall semester, the department chair shall convene the Promotion Recommendation Committee(s) as needed.
+The department chair will chair the committee(s) unless ineligible due to the rank requirement for committee(s) membership.
+In such a case, a chair shall be elected for a one-year term by a simple majority vote.
+The committee chair(s) shall establish the date(s) for the promotion consideration meeting(s).

-Before the end of spring semester, lists of faculty who will meet the minimum university eligibility requirements for promotion in the coming academic year are distributed by the Human Resources Office to Department Chairs.
-These lists will be reviewed for accuracy by the Chair.
-At this time, the department chair will notify the faculty members who are eligible of their eligibility and, upon request, will provide the standard Faculty Promotion Evaluation Report Form, copies of the university and department regulations on promotion, and information on the provisions of the Wisconsin Open Meeting Law.
-A description of departmental promotion procedures and criteria is presented in Section V.D.2.
+Before the end of spring semester, lists of faculty who will meet the minimum university eligibility requirements for promotion in the coming academic year are distributed by the Human Resources Office to department chairs.
+These lists will be reviewed for accuracy by the chair.
+At this time, the department chair will notify the faculty members who are eligible of their eligibility and, upon request, will provide the standard Faculty

+Promotion Evaluation Report Form, copies of the university and department regulations on promotion, and information on the provisions of the Wisconsin Open Meeting Law.
+A description of departmental promotion procedures and criteria is presented in section V.D.2 (below).

-Early in the fall semester, the names of individuals on a list of faculty members who meet the minimum department criteria for promotion will be forwarded to the appropriate Faculty Promotion Review Committee.
-At this time, the Department Chair will re-notify, in writing, faculty members who are eligible for promotion of their status and of the date of the promotion consideration meeting (which is at least 20 days in the future).
-Faculty members choosing to seek promotion must provide all members of the Faculty Promotion Review Committee with their promotion materials no later than two weeks prior to the promotion consideration meeting.
+Early in the fall semester, the names of individuals on a list of faculty members who meet the minimum department criteria for promotion will be forwarded to the appropriate Promotion Recommendation Committee(s).
+At this time, the department chair will re-notify, in writing, faculty members who are eligible for promotion of their status and of the date of the promotion consideration meeting (which is at least 20 days in the future).
+Faculty members choosing to seek promotion must provide all members of the Promotion Recommendation Committee with their promotion materials no later than two weeks prior to the promotion consideration meeting.